SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/harfanglab.md

    * RFC : `RFC5424`

 !!! warning
-   Don't insert spaces in `App name` or `Source host`.
+   Do not insert spaces in `App name` or `Source host`.
 These fields are part of the Syslog header and spaces will break the format.

 4. Finally select the `Protocol` option: `TCP/SSL`, leave the other options to default.